About Us - Solid Waste

-The Department of Solid Waste & Environmental Program Management operates an annual budget of $134 million supported by 205 personnel to provide environmentally safe, time responsive, and cost effective collection, disposal, and recycling services for nearly 90,000 residential and commercial customers in the City of Tampa.
+The Department of Solid Waste & Environmental Program Management operates a $60 million annual operating budget supported by 215 personnel to provide environmentally safe, time responsive, and cost-effective collection, disposal, and recycling services for nearly 90,000 residential and commercial customers in the City of Tampa.

 Brief History – Evolution of Significant Events